tran4code/calorieApp_server/README.md

 - **Goal Setting**: Set your health and wellness goals with ease.
 Whether it's weight loss or muscle gain, BurnOut provides the roadmap to get you there.

-- **Connect with Friends**: Stay accountable by connecting with friends, sending friend requests, and sharing your fitness progress.
-Together, you can achieve your goals.

 - **ChatGPT4 generated WorkOut plan** Now you can get customized and more accurate work out plan.

 - **ChatGPT4 generated diet plan** Now you can get customized and more accurate diet plan.